What Price Fiber Bundle Substantivalism? On How to Avoid Holes in Fibers: The hole argument in general-relativistic theory

-The way out of these predicaments is Einstein's point-coincidence argument---\cite{Norton1987} credits Stachel for the name---which consists in the observation that the physical content of the theory (in particular its possible verifications) is exhausted by the pointwise coincidental values of fields, e.g. $g(x)$ and $\upvarphi(x)$, which are $\Diff(M)$-invariant and represent \emph{physical} events/magnitudes.
+{A way out of these predicaments, that will be essential to this paper, is Einstein's \emph{point-coincidence argument}---Norton} \cite{Norton1987} credits Stachel for the name---which consists in the observation that the physical content of the theory (in particular its possible verifications) is exhausted by the pointwise {\emph{coincidental}} values of fields---{by which we mean e.g. the relation ``[value $g(x)$ of $g$ at $x$] $\leftrightarrow$ [value $\upvarphi(x)$ of $\upvarphi$ at $x$]"}---which are $\Diff(M)$-invariant and represent \emph{physical} events/magnitudes.
 This has two natural dual implications.

 The first is immediate: points and regions of $M$ are completely unphysical. \emph{Physical events and regions} are encoded as the $\Diff(M)$-invariant network of pointwise relations among the fields~$\upphi$.
 As \cite{Norton1989} says, ``the full force of the hole argument is directed against manifold [$M$] substantivalism": The~manifold $M$ is there only to bootstrap one's ability to erect a description of the relevant physics of fields, like a scaffold for a building.
 And like a scaffold, it is removed from the physical picture by the requirement of $\Diff(M)$-covariance of the field equations.
 The \emph{physical manifold of events} has no autonomous existence apart from the physical fields on which it supervenes.